Laurie Oakes

-Laurie Oakes (born 14 August 1943 in Newcastle, New South Wales) is a retired Australian journalist.
+Laurie Oakes (born 14 August 1943 in Newcastle, New South Wales) is an Australian former journalist and author.
 He worked in the Canberra Press Gallery from 1969 to 2017, covering the Parliament of Australia and federal elections for print, radio, and television.

 Early career

 Oakes was born in Newcastle, New South Wales, the son of Wes and Hazel Oakes.
 His father worked for BHP as an accountant.
 When Oakes was six years old, his father was transferred to Cockatoo Island, a small island off the coast of Derby, Western Australia, where there was an iron ore mine.
 He began his schooling at a one-teacher school with only 20–30 children.
 Oakes later moved back to New South Wales and attended Lithgow High School.
+He was an editor of the University of Sydney student newspaper Honi Soit in 1963.
 He graduated in 1964 from the University of Sydney while working part-time with the Sydney Daily Mirror.

 At the age of 25 he was the Melbourne Suns Canberra Bureau Chief and while working for that paper he began providing political commentaries for the TV program, Willesee at Seven.
 In 1978 he began The Laurie Oakes Report, a televised political journal.
 In 1979 he joined Network Ten and worked there for five years.
 He has since written about politics for The Age in Melbourne and the Sunday Telegraph in Sydney.
 He commentated for several radio stations.

-In 1980 he obtained a draft copy of the Australian federal budget, before it was delivered in Parliament.
+In 1980 he obtained a draft copy of the Australian federal budget before it was delivered in Parliament.